Quantization of Planck's Constant

 The simplest example in which this works is symplectic.
 As in Section \ref{Sphere}, let $\epsilon\in\Omega^2(S^2)$ be half the volume form of the unit sphere.
 Let $\epsilon^{-1}$ denote the corresponding Poisson bivector.

 Consider $(S^2\times S^2,\Omega)$ with the irrational symplectic form $\Omega = \epsilon\times\frac{-1+\sqrt5}2\epsilon$, or equivalently, the Poisson structure $\Pi = \epsilon^{-1}\times\frac{1+\sqrt5}{2}\epsilon^{-1}$.
-The Heisenberg-Poisson manifold is unquantizable, because as the symplectic structure is rescaled, the two components are never simultaneously integral.
+The Heisenberg-Poisson manifold is unquantizable, because as the symplectic structure is rescaled the two components are never simultaneously integral.
 Instead, we can consider $S^2\times S^2\times\R$ with the varying Poisson structure \beq \pi(\hbar) = \hbar\epsilon^{-1}\times\tfrac{2\hbar}{-1+\sqrt{5+4\hbar^2}}\epsilon^{-1} \eeq whose inverse is

 With this choice, $\pi(0)$ and $\pi'(0)$ have the desired values.
 This is a strange looking choice, but unlike the Heisenberg-Poisson manifold, it is quantizable.
-The motivation for choice example is discussed in \cite{h-h}.
+The motivation for this choice is discussed in \cite{h-h}.

 Let $F_n$ denote the $n$'th Fibonacci number: $F_0=0$, $F_1=1$, $F_2=1$, \emph{et cetera}.
 Setting $\hbar=\pm F_{2k}^{-1}$ for $k=1,2,3\dots$, gives,

 which is integral!
 These are the only values of $\hbar$ for which this symplectic form is integral.